Scale Lane Footbridge: Design

 The bridge is cantilevered and it curves upwards to allow small boats to pass beneath and swings open to allow larger boats past.
 Large gears and electric bevel gears are engaged for the opening and closing mechanism.
 The main pivot point for the bridge is a 16 m hub.
 The bridge rotates slowly, allowing pedestrians to remain on the bridge while it is rotating.
 The design includes a barrier on the eastern side to prevent entry, while on the western side pedestrians can step on and off the bridge while it is in motion.
 The speed of the bridge opening and closing is 0.15 m per second.
 The bridge weighs 1000 t and has a capacity of 1,000 people per crossing.
 It is 53 m long and the cantilevered portion is 35 m long.
 The design includes an art installation of text and soundscape by artist Nayan Kulkarni and lighting design by Sutton Vane Associates, which also combine to signal and dramatise the bridge movement.
 From above, the bridge looks something like an apostrophe, while locals say it looks like the flipper in a pinball game.
-Rowan Moore inThe Guardian said the bridge is not just a way of getting from A to B, but something in itself, an extension of the place and, as well as being a place, it is an event.
+Rowan Moore in The Guardian said the bridge is not just a way of getting from A to B, but something in itself, an extension of the place and, as well as being a place, it is an event.
 The bridge allows pedestrians and cyclists, but prohibits motorised vehicles.